-DRIVER AGE AND ACCIDENTS
+DRIVER AGE AND CRASHES

-One of the most significant statistics that results from motor vehicle accident data is that of the relationship of the driver's age to the number of accidents in which the driver is involved.
-These statistics show that the youngest drivers (under age 20) have about twice as many accidents as would be expected for the number of drivers in this group.
-As driver age increases they continue to have fewer accidents until about 50 to 54 years of age.
-These drivers have the least number of accidents of any age group.
-Starting at age 55 accidents occur more frequently as age increases.
-Drivers above age 75 are involved in an increased number of accidents, but still fewer than those drivers under the age of 25.
+One of the most significant statistics that results from motor vehicle crash data is that of the relationship of the driver's age to the number of crashes in which the driver is involved.
+These statistics show that the youngest drivers (under age 20) have about twice as many crashes as would be expected for the number of drivers in this group.
+As driver age increases they continue to have fewer crashes until about 50 to 54 years of age.
+These drivers have the least number of crashes of any age group.
+Starting at age 55 crashes occur more frequently as age increases.
+Drivers above age 75 are involved in an increased number of crashes, but still fewer than those drivers under the age of 25.